Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 ### Riddle 1:
 Turn right, then right again at Botolph lane,\
-At the end Four family crests mark achievements lifelong,\
+At the end four family crests mark achievements lifelong,\
 To whom did the saltire of shin bones belong?

 ### Riddle 2: